General Terms and Conditions

 - Support the development of research-creation projects of members, particularly for projects in their experimentation, implementation, dissemination and documentation phases.

-- Optimize the sharing of resources available at the UQAM site amongst members of the Network.
+- Optimize the sharing of resources available at the UQAM site amongst members of the Hexagram Network.

-- Recognize and promote the research-creation activities of the Hexagram Network and its site at UQAM.
+- To recognize and promote the research-creation activities of the Hexagram Network and its site at UQAM.

 Eligibility criteria